ahayman/graescence/content/chapters/Volume 1/c01-Stan-Jump.md

 Tricks.
 That's all it was.
 Stan's stomach soured at the thought of it, sapping the afterglow of his performance.
 He hated the trick.
 Always had.
 No matter how many seats it filled, no matter how loud the applause, that it came from a simple trick soured it all, poisoned it.

 "But it's more than that—oh I know, I know.
 You practice just as much—no, _more_ than any of us.
 Right?
 I know you do.
 But you?
-You've got a trick or something.
-I couldn't do that, just...fall like you did.
-That..." the boy shook his head, "that's something else."
+You've got a trick or something," the boy said, wagging his finger in the air.
+"I couldn't do that, just...fall like you did.
+That..." he sighed dramatically, shaking his head, "that's something else."

 Stan frowned at the boy's words but kept walking, silent.
 He couldn't condemn the boy his enthusiasm, but also couldn't help but feel the kid had quite missed the entire point off all this.

 Applause.
 Glory.
 Money.

 Everyone wanted to be a star.
-Everyone wanted to soak up that thunderous roar of adulation, and Stan was hardly the exception.
+Everyone wanted to soak up that thunderous roar, and Stan was hardly the exception.
 Standing there above with thousands screaming acclamation, there was an _energy_ to it.
 Excitement.
 It grabbed you, filled you with adrenaline better than any drug, kept you wanting more.

 And like most drugs, it felt so very thin afterwards.
 A lie.
-A seductive lie, one that made you think it would stick the next time.
+A seductive lie, though, one that made you think it would stick the next time.
 But still, a lie.

 The drab walkway gave way to a spacious tent filled with a riot of color and sound where upcoming performers stretched, practiced, or simply relaxed.
 They passed strange animals with their trainers enticing treats for tricks, performers twisted into convoluted shapes, clowns on stilts, and ever-increasing oddities.